-Question Answer Marks 1(a) Read the following text, which is an extract from the autobiography of Usain Bolt, the famous sprinter.
-In the extract he describes the 100 metres race in which he won his first Olympic gold medal.
-10 You are a journalist at the Olympic 100 metres final which Usain Boltdescribes in the extract.
-Write your report of the race for the sports section of your newspaper.Use 150-200 words.
+Question Answer Marks 1(a) Read the following text, which is an extract from a speech given in 1994 by Hillary R. Clinton at the United Nations Fourth World Conference on Women.
+At the time, as the wife of President Bill Clinton, she was First Lady of the United States of America.
+You are a blogger for your university student website and you attended Hillary R. Clinton's speech.
+Write a blog post for your fellow students, giving your personal account of the event.
+Use 150-200 words.
 Mark according to the levels of response marking criteria in Table A. Additional guidance: The comments below are illustrative and are not intended to be exhaustive.
 Candidates may make other valid comments that should be credited.
-Responses might feature the following: Form, audience, purpose, style, conventions, language and structure will be appropriately adapted to suit task Content may include key factual information about the event - venue, date, time, etc.; as well as other relevant ideas Tone will be used to have an impact on the reader and to create an effect.
-1(b) Compare your newspaper report with the autobiographical extract, analysing form, structure and language.
-15 Mark according to the levels of response marking criteria in Table B. Additional guidance: The comments below are illustrative and are not intended to be exhaustive.Candidates may make other valid comments that should be credited.
-Candidates may organise their response in any appropriate way.
-Theyare not required to focus on form, structure and language in separate sections.
+Responses might feature the following: Form, audience, purpose, style, conventions, language and structure will be appropriately adapted to suit task Content may include key factual information such as venue, time, speaker, subject matter, etc., as well as other relevant ideas A sense of voice and the persona's personal response to the event, the speech and its content Tone will be adapted to have an impact on the reader and to create an effect.